Darcyddx/Video-LLM/README.md

 Performance comparison of visual encoders.
 (Left): Image classification accuracy for various image encoders pretrained and fine-tuned on the ImageNet-1K dataset.
 (Right): Action recognition accuracy for different video encoders pretrained and fine-tuned on the Kinetics-400 and Something-Something V2 datasets.

 ## 📸 Models with Image Encoder
+> ✨ The tables below present summaries of the latest multimodal video-LLMs with image encoders and their interaction and fusion mechanisms.

 ### Normalizer-Free ResNet